ansible-collections/ibm_zos_core/docs/source/migration/migration-guide.rst

 - **Consistent naming** - Module option names and return values are standardized across the collection.
-- **Predictable returns** - Return values are always present and tailored for automation, rather than being dynamically created based on module operation results.
+- **Predictable returns** - Return values are present and tailored for automation, rather than dynamically based on module operation results.

 **Impact on Existing Playbooks:**